govau/content-guide/_accessibility-inclusivity/video-accessibility.md

 - [Short guide to creating accessible video --- SitePoint](https://www.sitepoint.com/accessible-video/){:rel="external"}
 - [Guidance on using captions, transcripts and audio descriptions --- WebAIM](http://webaim.org/techniques/captions/){:rel="external"}.

-### Think about all access issues for video
+### Think about all accessibility issues

-- Visual impairment.
+Video is not just difficult for users with visual impairment.
+Think about:

-- Hearing impairment.
+- hearing impairment
-- Mobility --- for example, restricted keyboard access.
+- mobility --- for example, restricted keyboard access
-- Flickering and moving content.
+- flickering and moving content
-- Language difficulty.
+- language difficulty
-- Non-conducive environments --- for example a noisy environment or a workplace where the sound disturbs colleagues.
+- non-conducive environments --- for example a noisy environment or a workplace where the sound disturbs colleagues.

 ### Provide a transcript and closed captions